-In May 2019, we set out from San Diego with our then 2, 4, 6, and 8 year old daughters.
+In May 2019, we set out from San Diego, California with our then 2, 4, 6, and 8-year-old daughters.
 We had established the big, audacious goal of traveling continuously to 50 US states and 50 countries, while working and schooling the kids along the way, with no home base to come back to.
 We estimated then that the goal could take somewhere between three to seven years.

-For the first six months, we drove and stayed at Air B&B homes, working our way first through 40 states in America.
-We wanted to expose our children to American history, culture, and landmarks, since as they had previously spent most of their lives in South Africa and knew very little of the American side of their family heritage.
+For the first six months, we drove and stayed at Airbnb homes, working our way first through 40 states in America.
+We wanted to expose our children to American history, culture, and landmarks since they had previously spent most of their lives in South Africa and knew very little of the American side of their family heritage.

 With both of us working remote jobs, we quickly found that a traveling life suits us very well!
-Jedd works in the field of philanthropy, and I work in the field of travel journalism.
+Jedd works in the field of philanthropy, and I work in the travel and film industries.
 The girls have iPads loaded with online learning programs and are enrolled in learning communities like Kubrio.

 After winding our way through America, we jumped the Atlantic Ocean to begin exploring Europe, first on the Schengen 90-day visa provided to Americans.